Erusa/SDC-PID/README.md

 # SDC-PID
+My own Project from SDC Udacity Course (Project 7).
 This code is PID Controller of a car

 1. main.cpp --> this part recieves the error from the simulator and give the steering, throttle and speed controller of the car
 2. PID.h and PID.cpp --> this part include the PID Controller